 *A “variance” is a permit departure from strict enforcement of the code if such enforcement would cause the owner undue hardship.
 Undue hardship means: The property cannot be put to reasonable use without the variance.
 The owner’s plight is not caused by the owner and is due to circumstances unique to the property.
 The variance, if granted, will not altar locality’s essential character.
 Economic circumstances alone cannot create an undue hardship.
 All three of the aforementioned criteria must apply in order to prove “undue hardship”.

-Q: Can I build a 6 foot or 8 foot solid fence to inclose my front yard.
+Q: Can I build a 6 foot or 8 foot solid fence to enclose my front yard.

 A: No. Unless the subdivision plat and/or covenants prohibits all fencing in the front yard, all fence construction would be governed by the ICC International Building Code.
-Solid fencing in front yards is not allowed however an application to construct a fence of no more the 4 feet that is not of solid construction (example of non solid fencing: Hurricane, iron rode, wood picket fencing) could be allowed if approved by the Planning Department.
+Solid fencing in front yards is not allowed however an application to construct a fence of no more the 4 feet that is not of solid construction (example of non solid fencing: Hurricane, wrought iron, wood picket fencing) may be allowed upon approved by the Planning Department.